The content has been loaded.

 1975From diesel-electric propulsion to propulsion by four Brons diesel engines.

-1997Capacity expansion through installation of two additional smaller pumps
+1997Capacity expansion by installing two additional smaller pumps

 About the name

-The pumping station itself was named Waterwolf.
-The name describes the large amount of water that the pumping station can process in a short period of time.
-It devours the water from the inland areas, as it were, and spits it out again a little further on.
+The pumping station was named Waterwolf.
+The name describes the large volume of water the pumping station can process in a short period of time.
+It devours the water from the inland areas, as it were, and spits it out again a short distance away.